LucySparks/Notion2Anki/README.md

 section.
 Note that background sync **does not remove** any notes; if you want to remove the obsolete notes, then trigger `Load and remove obsolete` from the submenu.

+This add-on has been added to [AnkiWeb](https://ankiweb.net/).
+For instructions on how to use it, please visit [Notion2Anki](https://ankiweb.net/shared/info/644963660).
 ## Requirements

 ### Notion API token